Maid of Honor Speech for Sister

 "Hi everyone.
 I'm Danielle, and the word 'step-sister' has never quite felt right when it comes to my relationship with Ashley.
 The 'step' implies a distance that simply doesn't exist.

 Our families were blended when Ashley and I were both in middle school—arguably the worst possible time for anyone to be doing anything.
-And yet, somehow, we became sisters.
-Not because we had to, but because we wanted to.
+We didn't choose the circumstances.
+We chose each other.
+We chose late-night talks when the house felt too new.
+We chose to show up for school events and family dinners even when it was awkward.
+We chose, slowly and deliberately, to become sisters—not because a parent told us to, but because we wanted to.

-She borrowed my clothes.
-I ate her leftovers.
+She borrowed my clothes without asking.
+I ate her leftovers without apologizing.
 She defended me to people who doubted me.
-I defended her right back.
-We built our own version of sisterhood from scratch—which, I believe, makes it even more ours.
+I defended her right back, even when we were mad at each other.
+We built our own version of sisterhood from scratch, and I believe that makes it even more ours.
+We know exactly what it cost to get here, and we know exactly how lucky we are.

 12. The Reserved Sister's Big Moment